akuzia/mattermost-redmine-bot/README.md

-# Redmine bot for Slack
+# Redmine bot for Mattermost

-Redmine issue name expander for Slack.
+Redmine issue name expander for Mattermost.

 Bot parses the issue numbers (`#54321`), the links to issue (`http://redmine.host.com/issues/54321`) and displays the issue name with attributes:
 * project
 * tracker
 * author